 While the Risk Register Model provides overall system risk benefit analysis, it does not provide specific location risk benefit.
 This limits its value in prioritizing wildfire and PSPS mitigation work in the system.
 To address this issue, BVES developed the Fire Safety Circuit Matrix, which aims to characterize all BVES distribution circuits in groups of High, Moderate, and Low wildfire risk and then prioritize the circuits within each wildfire risk group.
-The matrix data uses a balanced scorecard approach, and its inputs include inter alia, the number of customers, wood poles, bare wire overhead circuit miles, and tree attachments, which are then compiled and weighted to calculate the wildfire risk mitigation score.
+The matrix data uses a balanced scorecard approach, and its inputs include inter alia, the number of customers, wood poles, bare wire overhead circuit miles, tree attachments, and remaining expulsion fuses, which are then compiled and weighted to calculate the wildfire risk mitigation score.